Kodiveri Dam

-Kodiveri Dam is a masonry dam located on the Bhavani river in Gobichettipalayam taluk, Erode district in the Indian state of Tamil Nadu.
+Kodiveri Dam is a masonry dam located on the Bhavani River in Gobichettipalayam taluk, Erode district in the Indian state of Tamil Nadu.
 The dam is situated along the State Highway 15 about 15 km from Gobichettipalayam towards Sathyamangalam in the western region of the state.

 Etymology

 The name ‘Kodiveri’ originated from ‘kodivari’ meaning tiger in Tamil.
 This might be due to the presence of the dam in a forest area where a number of tigers lived.

-The Vettuva gounder king semba vettuvan jeyangonda chola kongalvan built the dam in the year 1125 AD.
-A 20-foot rock wall was carved out in order to build the dam.
-Iron bars were then used to interlock the stones, and lead was used as mortar.
-The small waterfall created by the flowing river water from the other side of the dam is purely a delight to the eyes.